akshaykumar12527/angularjs-gulp-browserify-boilerplate/README.md

 ##### Styles

-Just one plugin is necessary for processing our SASS files, and that is `gulp-sass`.
-This will read the `main.scss` file, processing and importing any dependencies and then minifying the result.
-This file (`main.css`) is placed inside the directory `/build/css/`.
+Just one plugin is necessary for processing our Less files, and that is `gulp-less`.
+This will read the `index.less` file from bootstrap-less/bootstrap folder, processing and importing any dependencies and then minifying the result.
+This file (`app.min.css`) is placed inside the directory `/build/css/`.

-- **gulp-autoprefixer:** Gulp is currently configured to run autoprefixer after compiling the scss.
+- **gulp-autoprefixer:** Gulp is currently configured to run autoprefixer after compiling the less.
 Autoprefixer will use the data based on current browser popularity and property support to apply prefixes for you.
 Autoprefixer is recommended by Google and used in Twitter, WordPress, Bootstrap and CodePen.

 ##### Images